mithu0388/Data-Analytics/README.md

 # Data-Analytics
-A reposotary of data analytics training assingments
+A repositary of data analytics training assingments
 1. Introduction to Data